precice/config-check/docs/Rules.md

 ### Participants of mapping have no coupling scheme

-In order for the exchange to function properly, both participants have to exchange data via a coupling scheme.
+In order for the exchange to function properly, both participants need to exchange data via a coupling scheme.

 - `severity`: `error`